Slins-23/software-renderer/README.md

 ### Quad

-The second smallest logic geometric figure is a quad, which is implemented as the struct `Quad`.
-A `Quad` is a rectangle and consists of 2 triangles and/or 4 vertices.
+The second smallest logical geometric figure is a quad, which is implemented as the struct `Quad`.
+A `Quad` is a figure which consists of 4 vertices, which can be broken down as 2 triangles (or vice-versa).

 There are 4 ways in which you can instantiate a `Quad`:
 1. Calling the constructor `Quad(triangle_a, triangle_b)` with both being `Triangle` instances.<br>